Coronavirus impact: latest information

 If you are concerned about paying fees, contact email@example.com.

-The University is committed to delivering all teaching activities online and/or through remote access to materials, including lecture materials on Blackboard, delivery of lectures and tutorials online, either in real time or recorded, and one-to-one support and supervision delivered by phone, email or videoconferencing.
 Your student fee covers a wide range of activities and services, including scheduled teaching sessions.
-We are committed to ensuring alternative online arrangements are in place for teaching, learning and assessments.
+Alternative online arrangements are in place for teaching, learning and assessments.
 We will continue to keep this under review and follow Higher Education sector advice from the Office for Students.

-Departments will be providing final-year students with guidance.
+Departments have provided final-year students with guidance.
 Any student with concerns should contact their Student Support Adviser.

 How to contact us about coronavirus